davidbroadwater/udacity-mlnd-capstone-submission/capstone_report.md

 ### Problem Statement

 The goal of this effort is to predict the winner of men's professional singles tennis matches, given historical playing statistics and information about the two tennis players (such as percentage of first serve points won, court surface, ranking, etc.).
 These predictions could be used as the basis of a betting strategy, or simply to better understand what factors potentially influence the outcome of tennis matches (for spectators or players themselves).
 Since there are no ties in tennis, there is a clear winner for every match, and the sample size for a given player throughout the course of a season (which lasts from January through November) can be quite large, spanning multiple court surfaces and potentially including matches against the same players.
-While previous efforts at predicting the outcomes of tennis matches used other classification algorithms such as Random Forests [][#Cornman:2017] and Logistic Regression [][#Simko:2015], gradient boosted tree algorithms such as XGBoost have become very popular among machine learning competitions over the last few years [][#XGBoost_Popularity].
+While previous efforts at predicting the outcomes of tennis matches used other classification algorithms such as Random Forests [][#Cornman:2017] and Logistic Regression [][#Simko:2015], gradient boosted tree algorithms such as XGBoost (introduced by Chen and Guestrin [][ChenGuestrin:2016]) have become very popular among machine learning competitions over the last few years [][#XGBoost_Popularity].
 These implementations represent significant speed improvements over previous gradient boosted tree algorithms which may have prevented their consideration, with each of the efforts previously mentioned listing computing resources as a constraint.

 [#XGBoost_Popularity]: I. Reinstein.
 XGBoost, a Top Machine Learning Method on Kaggle, Explained. _KDnuggets_, [https://www.kdnuggets.com/2017/10/xgboost-top-machine-learning-method-kaggle-explained.html](https://www.kdnuggets.com/2017/10/xgboost-top-machine-learning-method-kaggle-explained.html), 2017.

+[#ChenGuestrin:2016]: T. Chen and C. Guestrin.
+XGBoost: A Scalable Tree Boosting System, [https://arxiv.org/abs/1603.02754](https://arxiv.org/abs/1603.02754), 2016.

 ### Metrics